Gitko97/Lecture-Assistant/PDF_compare/README.md

 when check each parameters are not null value, then check margin and cut margin.

 resizing each BufferedImage, and set pixelAmount and input each converted BufferedImage to getPixelDif method.

+* public static void setIsMarginCheckAuto(boolean check)

+this method set isMarginCheckAuto

+if input is false, program is not check margin automatically, else, check margin automatically.

 * private static BufferedImage marginCut(BufferedImage video)